Differentiable Inductive Logic Programming in High-Dimensional Space: Experiments

 \subsection{Hypothesis 2}

-To illustrate that large-scale predicate invention is not equivalent to re-initialization of weights, we ran $\delta$ILP$_2$ on the \textit{0=X mod 6} while varying the numbers of templates used during training (results shown in Table \ref{tab:div6}).
-Note, \textit{0=X mod 6} is slightly more challenging than \textit{0=X mod 5} and thus aids in illustrating the effect of larger-scale predicate invention.

-According to Table~\ref{tab:div6}, when training with three templates (minimum required), we would need to run $\delta$ILP$_2$ ~5000 times to achieve a similar probability of success (finding a fuzzily correct solution) as a single 50 predicate run.
+To illustrate that large-scale predicate invention is not equivalent to re-initialization of weights, we ran $\delta$ILP$_2$ on the \textit{0=X mod 6} while varying the numbers of templates used during training (results shown in Figure~\ref{fig:buzz_small}\textbf{B}), i.e. improved performance is not the result of randomly initializing a small number of templates many times.
+Note, \textit{0=X mod 6} is slightly more challenging than \textit{0=X mod 5} and thus aids in illustrating the effect of larger-scale PI.
+According to Figure~\ref{fig:buzz_small}\textbf{B}, when training with three templates (minimum required), we would need to run $\delta$ILP$_2$ ~5000 times to achieve a similar probability of success (\textbf{F} solution) as a single 50 predicate run.

 When using five invented predicates, which is minimum required to avoid constructing binary predicates (see Hypothesis 3), we would need to run $\delta$ILP$_2$ ~750 times to achieve a similar probability of success (finding a fuzzily correct solution) as a single 50 predicate run.

-These results do not necessarily imply that using more predicates is always beneficial over doing multiple runs; however, they show that repeated training with intermediary weight re-initialization is not a sufficient explanation of the observed benefits of large-scale predicate invention.
+These results do not necessarily imply that using more predicates is always beneficial over doing multiple runs; however, they show that repeated training with intermediary weight re-initialization is not a sufficient explanation of the observed benefits of large-scale PI.